 Configuring Slack/Telegram Notifications for New GitHub Project Releases

 This guide shows how to configure GitHub to alert you when someone creates a new project in your repository.
 This feature allows you to monitor your repository and receive notifications the moment a project is created.
-Follow the instructions to configure ATSD to send you the notifications directly through a third-party messenger service with.
+Follow the instructions to configure ATSD to send you the notifications directly through a third-party messenger service.

 The GitHub Team has developed Project functionality to enable users to design, execute, and complete the projects associated with code stored on GitHub without the need for an external plug-in.
 Many GitHub repositories contain thousands of lines of code and handle a large number of projects, especially those associated with larger organizations with employees across the globe.